-You're reading Team USHG, a biweekly series of spotlights of our team members.
-From their hobbies outside the kitchen to their favorite restaurants, get to know the team members who make it all happen.
+You're reading Team USHG, a a series of spotlights of our team members.
+From their hobbies outside the kitchen, to their journeys within the company, get to know the team members who make it all happen.

 and Vini e Fritti

 "I am not a Pastry Chef who bakes at home.
 In fact, I try very hard not to bake at home since it is my day time gig.
 When asked what I like to bake at home, it is a firm “Nothing”.
 Besides, I can get all the sweet treats I want at work.

 What I have discovered recently is that I can be gently nudged to bake at home when challenged.
 I’m beyond competitive and when pushed I cave and go a bit too far.
 It’s my nature and I can’t help it.
 I like making people happy.

 So when I got the “Why don’t we have any fresh baked cookies at home?”
 I was off to the store.
 Of course, I can’t just make one type.
 That would be too easy.
 My boyfriend wanted Monster Cookies.
 I had never made them before and had to look at a ton of recipes online before settling on one, tweaking it along the way.
 The other cookie was for me.
 My grandma’s Potato Chip Cookies.
 Oh, they’re amazing, but of course, I tweak those too, because I like them to be a little more salty than sweet.
 They always remind me of family parties growing up.

 The Monster Cookies are kind of like a kitchen sink cookie to me.
 They have a little bit of everything and they’re very chewy.
 They definitely evoke Cookie Monster himself – going a little too far with all the ingredients.
 It works though.
 They are a wonderful cross between peanut butter, oatmeal, and chocolate chip cookie.
 I’m happy they are now part of my cookie repertoire.